Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Orioles

 Lourdes Gurriel Jr. At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 79th, his on-base percentage ranks 116th, and he is 49th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 77th in batting average, 116th in on-base percentage, and 42nd in slugging.

+- Gurriel has picked up a hit in 81 of 120 games this year, with multiple hits 27 times.

-- In 67.2% of his 119 games this season, Gurriel has picked up at least one hit.
-He's also had 27 multi-hit games.
+- In 37.5% of his games this season, Gurriel has driven in at least one run.
+In 16 of those games (13.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.

-- Gurriel has had at least one RBI in 37.0% of his games this year (44 of 119), with more than one RBI 15 times (12.6%).
-He has also been responsible for three or more of his team's runs in six contests.
+- He has scored in 36.7% of his games this season, with more than one run scored in 6.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.